 This webinar series is intended for a general audience.
-Each session will begin with a 10 minute presentation from each of 3 panelists, followed by time for Q&A.
+Each session will begin with a 10-minute presentation from each of 3 panelists and be followed by time for Q&A.

 Featured panelists include:

-Charlie Camosy - Associate Professor of Theology, Fordham University
+Maureen Condic - Associate Professor of Neurobiology, University of Utah

 Tuesday, March 22, 2022- 8:00 p.m.
 Eastern Time/5:00 p.m.
 Pacific Time